 Yes, it is.
 Dr. cleaner is an app made by a legit company called Trend Micro, a public-listed corporation that began trading on the NASDAQ stock exchange in 1999.
 You can also learn more about the company from its Wikipedia page here.

 During my research, I also happened to find the company mentioned or indexed in many prestigious media portals like Bloomberg, Reuters, etc.

 Dr. Cleaner has a free version (or trial) as well as a Pro version that requires pay ($19.99 USD).
 Technically, the app isn’t fully free.
 But Dr. Cleaner offers more free features than its rivals.
 I’ve tested dozens of Mac cleaning apps (both free and paid) and I discovered that most paid apps allow you to scan your disk but limit file removal functions unless you pay to unlock them.
 That’s not the case with Dr. Cleaner.

 My name is JP Zhang.
-I'm the founder of SoftwareHow.
-The main reason why I created this blog is to provide our readers with the most unbiased software reviews, especially reviews of programs that are not free (i.e. shareware or commercial software that requires pay to access the full features).
-I test each program to see whether it's worth paying for (or installing on your computer if it is freeware).
-I also check whether it has any catches or pitfalls so you can avoid.
+I test software programs to see whether they are worth paying for (or installing on your computer if it is freeware).
+I also check whether it has any catches or pitfalls so you can avoid them.